pomle/tweens/README.md

   stiffness: 25, // How strong is the spring
   mass: 10, // How heavy is the object
-  friction: 5, // How thick is the medium the object travels in };
+  friction: 5, // How thick is the medium the object travels in
+  precision: 0.0005, // A threshold below which the spring settles and stops updating };

 const tween = springs.spring({value: 0}, config);